ocurrent/obuilder/README.md

 sync syscalls.
 However, if you attempt to use this with an earlier version of runc then sync operations will instead fail with `EPERM`.

-### Windows

-The user running OBuilder must have access to `%PROGRAMDATA%\Docker\volumes`, because copying caches and maintaining internal tools is done directly on the host.

 ## The build specification language

 The spec files are loosely based on the [Dockerfile][] format.